Arizona State University

 Appointments will be at the Assistant, Associate, or Full Professor rank commensurate with the candidate’s experience and accomplishments, beginning August 2023.

-· Earned doctorate or equivalent in computer science, computer engineering, industrial engineering, or a closely related field by the time of appointment
+· Earned doctorate or equivalent in computer science, computer engineering, industrial engineering, human systems engineering, or a closely related field by the time of appointment

 · Evidence of excellence in research, as appropriate to the candidate’s rank; and